-- + Prosecution.
+- Prosecution.
 If it is possible that the attacker will be prosecuted, evidence may need to be retained until all legal actions have been completed.
 In some cases, this may take several years.
 Furthermore, evidence that seems insignificant now may become more important in the future.
-For example, if an attacker is able to use knowledge gathered in one attack to perform a more severe attack later, evidence from the first attack may be key to explaining how the second attack was accomplished. - + Data Retention.
+For example, if an attacker is able to use knowledge gathered in one attack to perform a more severe attack later, evidence from the first attack may be key to explaining how the second attack was accomplished. - Data Retention.
 Most organizations have data retention policies that state how long certain types of data may be kept.
-For example, an organization may state that e-mail messages should be retained for only 180 days.
-If a disk image contains thousands of e-mails, the organization may not want the image to be kept for more than 180 days unless it is absolutely necessary.
-As discussed in Section 3.4.2, General Records Schedule (GRS) 24 specifies that incident handling records should be kept for three years. - + Cost.
+For example, an organization may state that email messages should be retained for only 180 days.
+If a disk image contains thousands of emails, the organization may not want the image to be kept for more than 180 days unless it is absolutely necessary.
+As discussed in Section 3.4.2, General Records Schedule (GRS) 24 specifies that incident handling records should be kept for three years. - Cost.
 Original hardware (e.g., hard drives, compromised systems) that is stored as evidence, as well as hard drives and other devices that are used to hold disk images, are individually inexpensive for most organizations.
-However, if an organization stores dozens of such components for years, the cost can be substantial.
-The organization also must retain functional computers that can use the stored hardware (e.g., hard drives) and media (e.g., backup tapes); if the stored evidence can no longer be read, it has lost its value.
+However, if an organization stores many such components for years, the cost can be substantial.
+The organization also must retain functional computers that can use the stored hardware (e.g., hard drives) and media (e.g., backup tapes).